 (1) Applicant has submitted supporting documentation prior to the public records search; or (2) Applicant is denied based on failure to satisfy these criminal criteria and has submitted a written request along with supporting documentation.
 Supporting documentation may include: i) Letter from parole or probation office; ii) Letter from caseworker, therapist, counselor, etc.; iii) Certifications of treatments/rehab programs; iv) Letter from employer, teacher, etc. v) Certification of trainings completed; vi) Proof of employment; and vii) Statement of the applicant.
 Owner/Agent will: (a) Consider relevant individualized evidence of mitigating factors, which may include: the facts or circumstances surrounding the criminal conduct; the age of the convicted person at the time of the conduct; time since the criminal conduct; time since release from incarceration or completion of parole; evidence that the individual has maintained a good tenant history before and/or after the conviction or conduct; and evidence of rehabilitation efforts.
 Owner/Agent may request additional information and may consider whether there have been multiple Convictions as part of this process. (b) Notify applicant of the results of Owner/Agentʼs review within a rea- sonable time after receipt of all required information. (c) Hold the unit for which the application was received for a reasonable time under all the circumstances to complete the review unless prior to receipt of applicantʼs written request (if made after denial) the unit was committed to another applicant.

-The application processing charge of $35/applicant is to be paid on application approval before execution of the rental agreement.
+The application processing charge ($10 per applicant for Eugene properties, $35 per applicant for all other properties) is to be paid on application approval before execution of the rental agreement.
 The process followed in screening is to review public records, criminal records, employment verification, landlord references and other personal references.
 The applicant has a right to dispute the accuracy of any information from public or criminal records.
 Said records may be accessed at any county courthouse.
 The landlord is not required to disclose all the details of the application screening.

 We, the undersigned, have read and understand the terms explained on this application.
 With our signatures below, we give our permission for the release of ALL necessary landlord, employment, personal verification or screening of the information provided on this application, and for issuing future references after the termination of our tenancy.
 We swear that all of the information given is correct to the best of our knowledge.
 We agree to pay to UMBRELLA PROPERTIES MANAGEMENT. or to its authorized Agent(s) any balance due, fees, interest, or legal costs, and disbursements due for the collection of any costs incurred due to the violation of agreements, policies, or terms of the application, rental agreement, site rules, pool rules, or amendments given.
 We understand that our names and /or files may be placed in a negative reference data base and /or sent to a professional collection agent.
 This could cause a negative response to any future rental references or credit ratings given by UMBRELLA PROPERTIES MANAGEMENT or its agent(s).